 We "met" the three African ladies: Mara, Lulu and Maggie, as well as Nicholas.

 (You can read more about each elephant and their history here.)

 Mara was my main photo subject of the day — she was always coming over to say hello.
 We also grabbed some great photos of Nicholas, who had such a personality!

 The pictures don't even begin to show how big and beautiful elephants are — and how graceful and majestic!
 I've always loved elephants and now, more than ever, I'm glad my logo is an elephant.
 LOVE Herbie!
 Even if he's not "real" but within our hearts.

 Speaking of being big, despite these herbivores being 8-10 ft. tall and weighing 9-11,000 lbs., I did overhear one of the visitors inquire about protein.
 Oy vey.

-Now for some pictures and video!
+Now for some pictures!